MillanJeffrey/Cargo-Transportation-Management-System/README.md

 # Cargo Transportation Management - Starter (WinForms + EF Core + SQLite)

-This is a starter Cargo Transportation Management System implemented as a Windows Forms application using .NET 6 and Entity Framework Core with SQLite.
+This is a Cargo Transportation Management System implemented as a Windows Forms application using .NET 6 and Entity Framework Core with SQLite.

 Quickstart (Visual Studio 2022)
 1. Create a new solution folder and add the projects/files from this repo structure.